Batanes, Philippines - Things to Do in Batanes

 Insider Tips

-Pack layers and windproof clothing as weather can change rapidly and winds are consistently strong throughout the year
+Always pack layers and waterproof clothing regardless of season, as weather in Batanes can change rapidly and winds are consistently strong

 Explore Activities in Batanes